victorolinasc/junit-formatter/README.md

 Randomized with seed 600810
 ```

-Your JUnit style XML report will be written to `_build/test/test-junit-report.xml`.
-The report for this project looks like this:
+The JUnit style XML report for this project looks like this:

 ```xml
 <?xml version="1.0"?>